juji-io/datalevin/README.md

 Our goal is to simplify data storage and access by supporting diverse use cases and paradigms, because maximal flexibility is the core strength of a Datalog store.
-Datalevin may not be the fastest or most scalable solution for one particular use case, but it would surely support the most number of them in a coherent and elegant manner.
+Datalevin may not be the fastest or the most scalable solution for one particular use case, but it would surely support the most number of them in a coherent and elegant manner.